TGAC/COPO-documentation/advanced/project_setup/project-local-setup-index.rst

 .. hint::
-   A Python virtual environment is not required to run the COPO project application locally since the project is running via Docker coÏntainers.
+   A Python virtual environment is not required to run the COPO project application locally since the project is running via Docker containers.
 However, if you would like to run the project locally without Docker and within a Python virtual environment, please refer to the :ref:`COPO project setup with PyCharm documentation <copo-project-setup-without-docker>`.